websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/developer-guide/style-book-token-definitions.md

 * **type**: The type of data that the token will show.
 Use `"Integer"`, `"Float"`, or `"String"` to display a text field that can hold those types of values.
 Use `"Boolean"` to instead display a checkbox.

 * **validValues**: Optional property that lists available options for the User in the UI.
 This field must contain a nested list of `label` and `value` pairs (`value` is the field's value in CSS).
 This property cannot be used together with `editorType`.
+Defining a value for `validValues` makes the input type automatically a select input.

 Here is an example list of tokens within a token set: